azophy/naivechain-php/README.md

 BlockChain in 200-ish line of PHP codes
 =======================================

 For the past 2 days I have been attempting to convert a magnificent piece of code created by Lauri Hartikka.
-The simple script, dubbed as "NaiveChain" actually provide with many insight in understanding this interesting piece of technology.
+The simple script, dubbed as "NaiveChain" actually provide with many insight for understanding this interesting piece of technology.
 For a couple of months, I've been struggling to wrap my head on this crazy concept.
 Blockchain to this days remains as some sort of a mythical creatures that lots of people believe in, but rarely ever been sighted on site, at lease source code-wise.

-In that account, as I'm more of a person who leran a whole lot from creating (and breaking) thins by myself, I try to learn from existing code about this topic.
-Aound that time that I stumbled upon Hartikka's code, and decided to implement the code myself, but in the language I'm most familiar with : PHP.
+In that account, as I'm more of a person who learn a whole lot from creating (and breaking) things by my own hand, I try to learn from existing code about this topic.
+Around that time when I stumbled upon Hartikk's code, and decided to implement the code myself, but in the language I'm most familiar with : PHP.

 To be honest, this attempt turned out to be a whole lot more challanging than what I originally expected.
 But the pays sure is worth it.
-In the process I realize that at least

 # Usage:
 ## server